gabrielfrancisa/Create-a-Blob-storage-resources-with-the-.NET-client-library./README.md

 ```
 >>> az login

-You must sign into Azure - even though the cloud shell session is already authenticated.
+You must sign in to Azure, even though the cloud shell session is already authenticated.

 Note: In most scenarios, just using az login will be sufficient.
 However, if you have subscriptions in multiple tenants, you may need to specify the tenant by using the --tenant parameter.
 See Sign into Azure interactively using Azure CLI for details.

 Run the following command to start the console app.
-The app will pause many times during execution waiting for you to press any key to continue.
-This gives you an opportunity to view the messages in the Azure portal.
+The app will pause many times during execution, waiting for you to press any key to continue.
+This allows you to view the messages in the Azure portal.

 #BASH
 >> dotnet run